 What if the patient and doctor are not in sync with what is being discussed?
 One study found that patients and doctors frequently differed on their view of the cause, meaning, treatment and control of their medical conditions.
 So, the doctor and patient are hearing the same information but interpreting it differently.
 Classic miscommunication!

-What can doctors do to improve communication with their patients?
+How can doctors improve communication with their patients?

 There are many steps doctors can take to improve doctor-patient communication.
 Doctors (and other medical professionals) should: